hpsim/OGL/README.md

 updateRHS | true | whether to copy the system matrix to device on every solver call updateInitGuess | false |whether to copy the initial guess to device on every solver call verbose | 0 | print out extra info.
-Valid values (0-2) executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` adaptMinIter | true | based on the previous solution set minIter to be relaxationFactor*previousIters relaxationFactor | 0.8 | use relaxationFactor*previousIters as new minIters scaling | 1.0 | Scale the complete system by the scaling factor
+Valid values (0-2) ranksPerGPU | 1 | repartitioning parameter ie. how many ranks to repartition to a owner on a GPU executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda`, `hip`, `sycl` adaptMinIter | true | based on the previous solution set minIter to be relaxationFactor*previousIters relaxationFactor | 0.8 | use relaxationFactor*previousIters as new minIters scaling | 1.0 | Scale the complete system by the scaling factor